-- (i) has direct access to all information useful for performance of the functions assigned to him; - (ii) reports back on his work to the Internal Control and Risk Management Committee and to the Board of Statutory Auditors; - (iii) has been provided with the resources required to perform the duties assigned to him; - (iv) has the power to ask the internal audit department to perform audit work on specific operational areas.
+- (i) has direct access to all information useful for the performance of the functions assigned to him; - (ii) reports back on his work to the Internal Control and Risk Management Committee and to the Board of Statutory Auditors; - (iii) has been provided with the resources required to perform the duties assigned to him; - (iv) has the power to ask the internal audit department to perform audit work on specific operational areas.

-The Director in charge of internal control has:
+The Director in charge of internal control:

-- handled the identification of business risks (strategic, operational, financial and compliance) taking account of the Group's activities and liaising with other company functions.
-He has reported periodically to the Board of Directors; - executed the guidelines issued by the Board of Directors, planning, implementing and managing the internal control system while constantly checking the adequacy, effectiveness and efficiency of its processes; - adapted the internal control system to market dynamics, the transactions undertaken and legislative and regulatory changes; - the power to recommend the appointment or removal of the Head of the Internal Audit Department; - not had to report any issues or problems emerging during the period to the Board and the Internal Control and Risk Management Committee.
+- handles the identification of business risks (strategic, operational, financial and compliance) taking account of the Group's activities and liaising with other company functions.
+He reports periodically to the Board of Directors; - executes the guidelines issued by the Board of Directors, planning, implementing and managing the internal control system while constantly checking the adequacy, effectiveness and efficiency of its processes; - adapts the internal control system to market dynamics, the transactions undertaken and legislative and regulatory changes; - has the power to recommend the appointment or removal of the Head of the Internal Audit Department; - reports promptly to the Board and to the Internal Control and Risk Management Committee on any issues or problems emerging during the period.